planetteamspeak/jquery-ts3viewer/README.md

 ##### The `servernodes` API endpoint (`dataUrl`)

-In the he following example, we use the [TS3 PHP Framework](https://github.com/planetteamspeak/ts3phpframework/) to connect to the ServerQuery interface of a TeamSpeak 3 Server and gather information about its channel structure and clients connected.
+In the he following example, we connect to the ServerQuery interface of a TeamSpeak 3 Server and gather information about its channel structure and clients connected.
 The result is returned in JSON format.

 ```php
 <?php